roman-milk/roman-milk.github.io/permission-4.md

+===

- ****** Permission ****** byJust_Plain_Bob© She wisely shut up and stayed silent while I watched 'apartment guy' hurriedly dress and then head for the door.
+She wisely shut up and stayed silent while I watched 'apartment guy' hurriedly dress and then head for the door.
 Once he was gone I told Kathy that she could sleep in the bedroom since she had fouled it with 'apartment guy's' presence and I would sleep in the spare bedroom.

  "Tomorrow when I'm calmer we can talk and decide where we go from here, but you might as well know now that things don't look to good and you might want to start making a list of what you want to take out of the wreckage of our marriage.'